Driving tests and test centres within the UK are run and maintained by the driver and Vehicle Standards Agency (DVSA).

 Many individuals come to the UK with plenty of driving experience and look to book a car for the driving test.
 Booking a driving instructors car is ideal as it will have the appropriate car insurance, driving test mirrors, dual controls and L plates.

 As soon as you have your driving test booked, find a local instructor to book their car.
-Driving instructors can get busy and can have diaries fully booked for several weeks ahead.
-As much notice that you can provide to book a car is preferable.
+Driving instructors can get busy and can have diaries fully booked for several weeks ahead, so try and provide as much notice as possible.
 Ideally take a lesson or two before the day of the test with the instructor that you have booked the car with as this will enable you to get familiar with the car and its controls which you will need to know for the Show Me Tell Me section of the driving test.
 This will also give you the chance to minimise any bad habits you may have gained over the years.

 When you meet the examiner for the first time, they will ask you to sign a declaration form to state that the car is appropriately insured for the driving test.
 If you are unwilling to sign this form for any reason, the driving test will be cancelled and the test fee will likely be lost.
-Once at the car, before the driving examiner sits in the passenger seat, they will first check the car for a valid tax disc and take a brief look at all four tyres to ensure they are road worthy.
+Once at the car, before the driving examiner sits in the passenger seat, they will take a brief look at all four tyres to ensure they are road worthy.
+Other requirements that the examiner will check are any observable safety defects with the vehicle, including warning lights and seat belt faults.

 - be capable of reaching at least 62.5 miles per hour (mph) or 100 kilometres per hour (km/h)